k3s-examples/bootstrap/README.md

 # Getting started with k3s
 I am a big fan of this product from Rancher.
-I been using it for some time and it does the work for me and my team at develop/staging environments and soon in production.
+I have been using it for some time and it does the work for me and my team at develop/staging environments and soon in production.

 Rancher made k3s deployment very easy and convinient, so I use their solution a lot.
 There for I create some quick scripts and demo (simple) YAML files to have a quick bootstrap when configuring a new service.